Veterans Benefits Attorney Mike Woods explains why your VA Disability effective date matters:

 We’ve also had cases re-opened years later where we found that the veteran didn’t even realize an old claim was still pending, but the VA never filed the correct paperwork to finalize the claim.
 Once again, you might have years and years of past-due benefits that the veteran is owed and didn’t even realize it.

 Another way we’ve been able to push back the effective date is on Dependency and Indemnity Compensation (DIC) cases where, in some cases, the Social Security claim can be taken as a claim for veteran’s benefits.
-Often we are able to get the widow benefits, not just to the date the claim was filed, but all the way back to the death of her husband many years ago.
+Often our DIC veterans widows benefits attorneys are able to get the widow benefits, not just to the date the claim was filed, but all the way back to the death of her husband many years ago.

 The right effective date is often worth thousands of dollars.